justolaa/Neoxian-city-puzzler/README.md

 Experience community-driven fun through modern tech and thoughtful design:

-- 🧠 **Dynamic Puzzles:** Pulled directly from the database — new challenges without updating the app.
+- 🧠 **Dynamic Puzzles:** Pulled directly from the database, new challenges without updating the app.
 - 🏆 **Real-time Leaderboard:** See the best players instantly as results update live.
-- 🌟 **Best Score System:** Fair play — one best record per puzzle per user.
+- 🌟 **Best Score System:** Fair play, one best record per puzzle per user.
 - 🔑 **Hive Authentication:** Log in securely with **Hive Keychain** or **Hivesigner**, or play as a guest.
 - 🔐 **Admin Panel:** Hive-auth protected dashboard for adding/editing puzzles without DB access.
 - 🎨 **Custom Theme:** Modern Neoxian-inspired UI with animated splash screen and sidebar navigation.
 - 🔊 **Game Audio:** Satisfying sounds and background music with user-controlled mute.
-- 🚀 **Community Tools:** “Share on X” and “Join Hive” buttons to grow the ecosystem.
+- 🚀 **Community Tools:** "Share on X" and "Join Hive" buttons to grow the ecosystem.

 ---